Azure/azure-sdk-for-python/sdk/identity/azure-identity/README.md

 [async credentials](#async-credentials) example for details.

 ## DefaultAzureCredential
-`DefaultAzureCredential` is appropriate for most scenarios.
-It supports authenticating as a service principal or managed identity.
+`DefaultAzureCredential` is appropriate for most applications intended to run in Azure.
+It authenticates as a service principal or managed identity, depending on its environment, and can be configured to work both during local development and when deployed to the cloud.

 To authenticate as a service principal, provide configuration in environment variables as described in the next section.

 Authenticating as a managed identity requires no configuration, but does require platform support.
 See the